 Media Studies Graduate Working Groups

 The funds will provide support for small groups of interdisciplinary graduate students to convene regularly to discuss collaboratively scholarship in the field of media studies, share drafts of dissertation chapters and to discuss research and writing strategies for approaches to the group’s common interdisciplinary focus.
-The selected groups of graduate students will meet throughout the 2017 spring semester and, preferably, through the summer of 2017.
+The selected groups of graduate students will meet throughout the 2018-19 academic year.

 Applications should include a schedule of meetings (roughly one every 2-3 weeks) to be held in the course of the academic year, which would necessarily include regular circulation to the group of chapters-in-progress, or of secondary readings, by each member.
 Such sessions should offer substantive response and discussion by the group of each individual chapter.
 If the groups consist of students who have very recently passed the A-Exam, their sessions could be focused on penning a prospectus.

 Applications for Media Studies Graduate Working Groups should be submitted by one member who will assume organizational responsibility for an additional stipend.
 Each writing group should consist of a minimum of four members (with no more than five).
 Groups should be prepared to convene by September 1, 2018.

 Applicants should submit the following materials electronically, preferably in one pdf file:

 - A dissertation writing group title and statement of no more than 750 words describing a rationale for linking the work of participants from different disciplines or disciplinary perspectives.
 The statement should show how each participant’s perspective would contribute to elaborating and enriching a common context for writing.

 - A one-paragraph description of the dissertation project from each participant.

 - A CV for each member of the group.